carlignn/carlgaspar-nostyleplease/content/homelab/my-caddy-documentation.md

 }
 ```

-Finally, add the site in Local DNS - in my case, it's in OPNSense > Unbound.
+Then add the site in Local DNS - in my case, it's in OPNSense > Unbound.

+Finally, `systemctl reload caddy` to reload Caddy.